 The Hive – Home of the Community Spaces Network

-Our Community Spaces network The Hive was created to help and support local residents who volunteer to care for our public open spaces.
+Welcome to The Hive, our Community Spaces network that support residents who volunteer to care for our public open spaces.

-The formation of friends and conservation groups, made up of like-minded people, has ensured our community spaces are well looked after.
-The spaces that are currently managed by our community groups vary in size and character and include play areas, pocket parks, formal parks, nature reserves and woodlands.
+The formation of friends and conservation groups, made up of like-minded people has meant that our community spaces are well looked after.
+The spaces currently managed by our community groups vary in size and character and include play areas, pocket parks, formal parks, nature reserves and woodlands.

 Covid-19 and volunteering